hackclub/hackclub/workshops/geometric_pattern/README.md

   > ![](img/overlapping_circle_pattern.png)
 - change number of circles per line
 - change number of lines / spacing of lines
-- change shape of ellipses (what about horizontally fat ovals? vertically tall ovals?)
+- change shape of circles (what about horizontally fat ovals? vertically tall ovals?)
-- change placement or spacing of ellipses
+- change placement or spacing of circles
   > ![](img/circle_columns.png)
 - change shapes (p5.js offers easy functions to make triangles, rectangles, and more)
 - p5.js knows where your mouse [x](https://p5js.org/reference/#/p5/mouseX) and [y](https://p5js.org/reference/#/p5/mouseY) coordinates are.
 You could have the seizure-inducing colors only on mouse over.